stephbuon/congressional-data-scraper/README.md

 - Speaker
 - Text

 CDS will export records from a results page before transitioning to the next page.
-By default, CDS starts at the 105th Congress (which is the first Congress where Records were consistently digitized).
+By default, CDS starts at the 104th Congress (which is the first Congress where Records were consistently digitized in HTML).

 ## Usage